This is your one-stop-shop for IT articles, eBooks, Guides and Videos

 Ensuring that your employees can access everything they need to maintain productivity is essential.
 But what’s even more vital is making sure they can do so securely.
 Microsoft 365 is the best tool out there for collaboration, remote working and seamless integrations; however, it’s not automatically as secure as you might think.

 Enable secure multi-factor authentication on anything you can.
-This just means that you’ll usually be sent a verification code to your email or phone to verify it’s you when you log in.
-This may seem like a hassle, but it’s a minor inconvenience for you that could stop a hacker in their tracks.
+With multi-factor authentication you’ll be sent a verification code to your email or phone to verify it’s you when you log in.
+This may seem like a hassle, but it’s a minor inconvenience that could stop a hacker in their tracks.
+Even if someone manages to compromise your login, they will not be able to access the MFA code that was sent to your device, effectively shutting them out and preventing them to access your account.
 MFA can also be set up in Microsoft Azure for cloud users.
 Learn more via Azure Active Directory.

+Next to multi-factor authentication, you can also add a layer of localised access management.
 If you know that you only have employees in a handful of countries – why not block all other countries' access?
 This is a great way to get your security basics under control and ensure that only approved accounts have access to company data.
+According to Verizon’s 2022 Data Breach Report, 82% of breaches stemmed from credential theft, phishing attacks, employee misuse or mistakes, which could have been prevented with proper access management.
 It’s essential to be aware of user patterns and access so that you can spot anomalies.
 A great way to keep on top of this is through Microsoft Analytics.

-This solution is the only Microsoft 365 subscription that includes advanced threat protection.
-Microsoft provides layers of security that proactively protects data from cyber-threats.
+In the modern threat landscape, fortifying your cyber security is more crucial than ever.
+Cyber criminals develop more complex threats by the day, so using solutions with build-in security measures will be a great help in protecting your valuable data.
+The Microsoft 365 Business Premium subscription is the only Microsoft 365 subscription that includes advanced threat protection.
+Microsoft provides layers of security that proactively protects data from cyber threats.
 This protection even extends to your employee’s personal devices and information if required.

 Train your staff!
-Make sure that your team know what to look out for when it comes to cyberthreats.
+82% of breaches involve a human element, so you need to make sure that your team know what to look out for when it comes to cyber threats.
 The best way to do this is to get your Cyber Essentials certification.

 Get to grips with all the best Microsoft tools by downloading our latest eBook